Personal Pronouns

 - Object pronouns receive the action

-- Possessive words show ownership
+- Possessive pronouns show ownership (mine, yours, etc.)

 - “I” is always capitalized

-Test your knowledge with interactive fill-in-the-blank exercises
+Test what you've learned with interactive fill-in-the-blank exercises.

 Personal pronouns (I, me, you, etc.)